qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 Integrate an NTv2-transformation in QGIS
 """"""""""""""""""""""""""""""""""""""""""""""
-To integrate a NTv2 transformation file in QGIS you need one more step:
+To integrate an NTv2 transformation file in QGIS you need one more step:

 1. Place the NTv2 file (.gsb) in the CRS/Proj folder that QGIS uses (e.g. *C:\\OSGeo4W64\\share\\proj* for windows users)
 2. Add in the proj.4 definition the parameter **nadgrids** (+nadgrids=namefile.gsb)